connect-midhunr/eda-hotel-booking/README.md

 3. Reading data from files given.
 4. Data inspection.
 5. Data cleaning.
-6. Exploratory data analysis, to find which factors affect booking and how they affect it.
+6. Exploratory data analysis, to find which factors affect the bookings and how they affect it.
 7. Conclusions drawn from analysis.

 ## :book: Exploratory Data Analysis